arminamiridarban/Business-Canvas/README.md

 ## How to Run the Application

 1. Clone the repository to your local machine.
-2. Install required Python packages with `pip3 install django` and `pip install python3`.
+2. Install required Python packages with `pip3 install django` and `pip install python3`.Alternatively, you can install all dependencies at once by running `pip3 install -r requirements.txt` in your terminal.
 3. Run `python3 manage.py makemigrations` and `python3 manage.py migrate` to set up the database.
 4. Start the server using `python3 manage.py runserver`.
 5. Open `http://127.0.0.1:8000/` in your web browser to access the application.